lazierthanthou/sqlite-manager/README.md

-After installing the addon, the SQLite Manager is accessible through Tools menu.
+After installing the addon, the SQLite Manager is accessible through Tools menu (Click Customize and drag SQLite Manager icon into the Menu if not found by default).

-###Downloads
+### Downloads

 - You can download from [Mozilla Addons site](https://addons.mozilla.org/addon/sqlite-manager).

-###SQLite Manager for other applications
+### SQLite Manager for other applications

 - Komodo: [http://community.activestate.com/xpi/sqlite-manager](http://community.activestate.com/xpi/sqlite-manager)